scality/Arsenal/documentation/BucketInfoModelVersion.md

 ### Usage

-Used to store bucket tagging
+Used to store bucket capabilities

 ## Model version 17